 This is very useful especially if the other site is has a lot more engagement.
 The page owner can go to that competitor’s page and see what the they’re using for page design, interactive tabs and relevant content posted to their page.

 Duplicating the competitor’s strategy or a hybrid of their strategy could pay off.
 This pretty much sums up how to measure Facebook success.

-Remember, concentrating on building likes alone may hamper a company’s business if they do not start digging deeper into other metrics.
+Remember, concentrating on building FB page likes alone may hamper a company’s business if they do not start digging deeper into other metrics.

 Tracking and reevaluating your approach must be done consistently to make sure there are no opportunities lost.
 The approach should never be “set it and forget it.”